 Additional qualifications may be required in some countries.

-During the three years of your degree, you'll develop the skills to care professionally and compassionately for people with mental health issues, through a combination of theory, practise and clinical experience.
+During the three years of this BSc Mental Health Nursing degree, you'll develop the skills to care professionally and compassionately for people with mental health issues, through a combination of theory, practise and clinical experience.

 Focus on the foundations for nursing practice and learn about the psychological, social and biological factors influencing health.
 Take the first of your practice placements.